One Vanderbilt: Site

 One Vanderbilt is in the Midtown Manhattan neighborhood of New York City, just west of Grand Central Terminal.
 The building takes up the city block bounded by Madison Avenue to the west, the former alignment of Vanderbilt Avenue to the east, 42nd Street to the south, and 43rd Street to the north.
 The building's rectangular land lot covers 44048 ft2, with dimensions of 200 by 215 ft.
 Nearby structures include the Lefcourt Colonial Building and One Grand Central Place to the south; Grand Central Terminal to the east; the MetLife Building to the northeast; and 335 Madison Avenue to the north.
 In addition, the Grand Hyatt New York hotel and the Chrysler Building are one block east, while the Pershing Square Building, the Bowery Savings Bank Building, and the Chanin Building are to the southeast.

-The skyscraper replaced several structures built as part of the Terminal City development around Grand Central in the 20th century.
+The skyscraper replaced five structures built as part of the Terminal City development around Grand Central in the 20th century.
 The 18-story Vanderbilt Avenue Building, a Warren and Wetmore-designed structure at 51 East 42nd Street, opened as a six-story office complex in 1902 and expanded in the 1920s.
 It had a two-story Modell's store that sold sport-related items.
 Some of 51 East 42nd Street's ornate facade details, including terracotta porpoises and cherubs, were saved by the developer and stored until the New York Landmarks Conservancy found a place for them.
 The 23-story building at 317 Madison Avenue, on the corner with 42nd Street, was designed by Carrère and Hastings and opened in 1922 as the Liggett Building.
 The Prudence Bond & Mortgage Building at Madison and 43rd, where Governor Al Smith once had gubernatorial campaign headquarters, dates to 1923.
 Two small structures along 43rd Street respectively housed "an Irish pub and a T.G.I.
 Friday's."